-The MIC22205 is a 2A, synchronous voltage mode, PWM step down regulator IC with a programmable frequency range from 300kHz to 4MHz.
-Other features include tracking and sequencing control for controlling multiple output power systems and power good (PG).
+The MIC22705 is a 7A synchronous step-down regulator IC with a fixed 1MHz, voltage-mode PWM control scheme.
+The other features include tracking and sequencing control for controlling multiple output power systems, and power-on-reset (POR).

+The MIC22705 is a voltage mode, pulse-width modulation (PWM) regulator.
 By controlling the ratio of the on-to-off time, or duty cycle, a regulated DC output voltage is achieved.
 As load or supply voltage changes, so does the duty cycle to maintain a constant output voltage.
-In cases where the input supply runs into a dropout condition, the MIC22205 will run at 100% duty cycle.
+In cases where the input supply runs into a dropout condition, the MIC22705 will run at 100% duty cycle.

-The internal MOSFETs include a high-side P-channel MOSFET from the input supply to the switch pin, and an N-channel MOSFET from the switch pin to ground.
-Since the low-side N-channel MOSFET provides the current during the off cycle, a very low amount of power is dissipated during the off period.
+The MIC22705 provides constant switching at 1MHz with synchronous internal MOSFETs.
+The internal MOSFETs include a high-side P-Channel MOSFET from the input supply to the switch pin and an N-Channel MOSFET from the switch pin-to-ground.
+Since the low-side N-Channel MOSFET provides the current during the off cycle, very-low amount of power is dissipated during the off period.

-The PWM control technique also provides adjustable fixed-frequency operation.
+The PWM control provides fixed-frequency operation.
 By maintaining a constant switching frequency, predictable fundamental and harmonic frequencies are achieved.
 Other methods of regulation, such as burst and skip modes, have frequency spectrums that change with load that can interfere with sensitive communication equipment.